jim-schwoebel/allie/README.md

 - add in deepspeech functionality to transcription for open source (and other open source audio transcribers)
 - add in transcriber settings as a list ['pocketsphinx', 'deepspeech', 'google', 'aws'], etc.
 - added in transcribers as lists (can be adapted into future)
+- created a version 2 trainer for machine learning models (as part of Allie release 1.0.0)

 ## getting started